Meycauayan: Religious organizations/denominations

 Like other cities and municipalities in the Philippines, Meycauayan hosts no official religion as the 1987 Constitution mandates that there shall be no state religion and that it provides for the separation of church and state.

 Church buildings and related structures from various sects and denominations are scattered in Meycauayan.
 They come mostly from Christians with their religious denominations and orders like the Catholic Church, the Born-again, the Baptists, the Jehovah's Witnesses and the Iglesia ni Cristo, while the city also has mosques and centers for Islam.

 There are Light Church Meycauayan and Jesus Is Lord Church Meycauayan Chapter as well.

-Issues and controversies

-Mayoralty dispute (1995–2008)

-The succession of the city's administration was put into question by a series of legal cases between two then-Mayors.
-Florentino Blanco, town mayor from 1987 to 1992, ran in 1995 but was disqualified by the Supreme Court for vote buying on July 21, 1997.
-Blanco was replaced by Vice Mayor Eduardo Nolasco in an acting capacity, serving out the remainder of his term.

-Blanco ran again in 1998 but lost to Eduardo Alarilla; Blanco attempted to file an election protest against Alarilla but the COMELEC dismissed the case.
-He attempted to run again in 2004 but later withdrew his candidacy.
-In 2007, he ran once more but lost to Eduardo Alarilla's wife, Joan Alarilla (Mr. Alarilla has then reached the three-term limit imposed by law).
-The then Mayor Alarilla then attempted to disqualify Blanco; the COMELEC ruled in favor of Alarilla, but the Supreme Court reversed this decision, stating that Blanco is still eligible to run for public office.

-Heirs of Anacleto Nieto vs. Meycauayan, Bulacan

-On December 13, 2007, the Supreme Court of the Philippines ordered Meycauayan, Bulacan to surrender peaceful possession to the Heirs of Anacleto Nieto, and vacate the 3,882 square meters lot, at Poblacion, Meycauayan, TCT No. T-24.055 (M) which it used and even constructed an extension of the public market therein.
-Meycauayan was also ordered to pay the reasonable value of the property and P 1,716,000.00 as reasonable compensation for the use of the property from 1966 until the filing of the complaint on December 28, 1994.

-Pollution
+Environment

-In 2007, The Meycauayan and the neighboring town of Marilao in Bulacan province shared a slot in the list of the world's 30 most polluted places in the developing world drawn up by the private New York-based institute Pure Earth.
+In 2007, Meycauayan and the neighboring town of Marilao in Bulacan were included in the list of the world's 30 most polluted places in the developing world drawn up by the private New York-based institute Pure Earth.
 In its report, "The World’s Worst Polluted Places" for 2007, Pure Earth said: "Industrial waste is haphazardly dumped into the Meycauayan, Marilao and Obando River system, a source of drinking and agricultural water supplies for the 250,000 people living in and around" the Meycauayan-Marilao area.
-Meycauayan also shares border with Caloocan.